 - Don’t let your frustration build to a point where you give up.

 This is the best time to grab your achievement and gratitude journal and page through all the things you have already accomplished.
-Never forget how far you’ve come.
+Never forget how far you’ve come since your diagnosis – you are a warrior.

 I hope I have inspired you to be a busy bee within your own home.

-I would love to see any creations or activities you’ve taken so please share your journey with me.
-And if you’ve made jam – well you might just have your first customer right here 😉
+I would love to see any hobbies or activities you’ve taken on, so please share your journey with me.
+And if you’ve made jam – well, you might just have your first customer right here 😉